ilyasergey/YSC4231/source/week-07-midterm-project.rst

 A really nice property of quicksort is that, due to its "divide-and-conquer" nature it is `naturally parallelisable`.
-That is, its recursive sub-calls work, performed after the partitioning step, work on `disjoin` sub-arrays.
+That is, its recursive sub-calls work, performed after the partitioning step, work on `disjoint` sub-arrays.
 Therefore, we can run those calls concurrently in different threads, spawned for each such sub-call. hopefully, this will allow us to make some good use of our fancy parallel processors.
 Indeed, we should be able to sorti an array much